-Approximately 60 days prior to the on-site review, the SDDOE consultant may meet with the institution's review coordinator to make the final arrangements for the visit.
+Approximately 60 days prior to the review, the SDDOE consultant may meet with the institution's review coordinator to make the final arrangements for the visit.
 The pre-visit can be a very important part of the educator preparation provider and program approval process.
 It provides an opportunity for a focused discussion of the SDDOE expectations and the institution's state of readiness for the activities that will take place during the review.
 During the pre-visit, the state consultant has the responsibility to interact with the coordinator in establishing the collaborative tone for the review.

-During the pre-visit, a draft of the required Self-Study Report should be available in order to review the organization of materials and confirm the size of the team.
 When an institution intends to use a web-based method for the evidence pieces, the website should be in place and reviewed.
 A tentative schedule of the on-site activities should be developed.
 A detailed schedule of activities, interviews, class visits, etc., should be reviewed by the team chair, in coordination with the SDDOE consultant and the institution's coordinator, at least 30 days prior to the actual visit.
 A checklist of pre-visit agenda items is in the Appendix section of this Handbook.